Ebazhanov/linkedin-skill-assessments-quizzes/wordpress/wordpress-quiz.md

 - [x] UTF8 is supported.
 - [ ] Choose a very recent version of PHP.

 **Explanation**: New versions usually come with speed improvements.
 Inactivating plugins improves performance.
-By exclusion it's UTF8.
+By exclusion, it's UTF8.

 #### Q49.
 On a regular WordPress install, what is the difference between transients and the object cache?